 - Reduce the heat of the pan slightly.
 Dissolve the corn starch in the chicken stock, then when fully combined, add to the pan (be careful, this may splatter with the remaining oil).

-- Add the pasta to the skillet with the sauce and toss until its fully coated.
+- Add the drained pasta to the skillet with the sauce and toss until it's fully coated.
 Top with the sliced kielbasa, gently folding it into the pasta, then top with the remaining ¼ cup of Parmesan.
 Remove from heat.

-- Optional – Place the dish under the broiler in your oven for 2-3 minutes, watching closely to make sure nothing burns.
+- Optional Step - Place the dish under the broiler in your oven for 2-3 minutes, watching closely to make sure nothing burns.
 Make sure your skillet is oven-safe for this step!
 This melts the cheese and gets the top a little crispy.
-Serve immediately,
+Serve immediately.

 Notes